Chemical Effects of Electric Current Class 8 Notes

 What are the Chemical Effects of Electric Current

-We can see see the Following effects depending on the nature of the solution and electrodes used-
+We can see the following effects depending on the nature of the solution and electrodes used-

 - metallic deposits on the electrodes